draugvar/Notifly/README.md

 ```C++
 notification_center::default_notification_center().post_notification("My Observer");
 ```
+Using the third parameter `a_sync`, you can set the function to be called inside the same thread or in a separate one.
+It is set to `true` by default.
 ### Avoiding Unnecessary Lookups

 Notifications can be posted and modified by either string or iterator.
 Posting or modifying by string incurs a string